audomsak/docker-workshop/full-lab.md

   docker image pull nginx
   ```

-- Pull container image with a specific tag.
+- Pull container image with a specific tag by adding `:` after the image name followed by a tag name.

   ```sh
   docker pull nginx:1.21